allison-johnson/sinatra-practice-it/notes.md

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...

-- Teacher show page with
-    * Button to log out

 - Update action: teacher
 - Update action: student
 - Update action: question